-Alternatives: I highly recommend using cygwin because it's easy to setup, all your files stays in single folder and you can use this script as CLI package manager.
+Alternatives: I highly recommend using cygwin because it's easy to setup, all your files stay in a single folder and you can use this script as CLI package manager.

-- You'll also need Arduino IDE installed on you're PC.
+- You'll also need Arduino IDE installed on your PC.

 - A clone of my Git-repo.